waliddib095/Face-Mask-Detection/README.md

 ```
 cap = CV2.VideoCaptue(0)
 ```
 * Note: My webcame is device 0.
-The users webcam could be accessed through a diffrent number like 1 or 2, if 0 doesn't work out.
+The user's webcam could be accessed through a diffrent number like 1 or 2, if 0 doesn't work out.